Maximal98/UltraLightDM/README.md

 1. the Command used to start the Desktop (ex: startxfce4/startx)
 2. the Process of the Desktop or a process that always runs with it (ex: xfce4-session)
 3. Profit!

+Warning: This project is mostly me just coming to grips with C, so the Code is probably bad.